ritza-co/simple-pinterest/draft.md

 };
 ```

-When clicking on the "Add a card" button, your modal form should appear and you should be able to close it by clicking the X at the top right, or anywhere outside of the modal contents.
+When clicking on the `Add a card` button, the modal form should appear and you should be able to close it by clicking the X at the top right, or anywhere outside of the modal contents.

 ![Styled modal containing a form and submit button](./images/styled-modal.png)